hoplon/javelin/README.md

 ;=> LOG: a + b = 302
 ```

-Note that the sum is only logged a single time, even though both `a` and `b`
+The sum is only logged a single time, even though both `a` and `b` have been
-have been updated.
+updated.

-### In-transaction Values

-The effects of `swap!` and `reset!` are visible for input cells, but formula
+**Note:** The effects of `swap!` and `reset!` are visible for input cells, but
-cell updates are not visible during a transaction.
+formula cell updates are not visible during a transaction.

 ## Javelin API